By Shawn K. Stout

 Writing that sings is exquisitely crafted.
 It lifts its voice in praise of language.
 Its story is pitch perfect.
 It invites readers to sing along and has the power to linger in a reader’s consciousness long after the last note.

-Like a composer creating a musical score, a writer must consider every note, every sound,
+Like a composer creating a musical score,

 Continue Reading Guest Post & Giveaway: Anne Bustard on Musicality: Composing with Repetitions »